richkmeli/Richkware/README.md

 ### Network

-- **Server** (*network.h*): module for the managment of a multi-thread server, that allow to receive commands from Internet([Richkware-Manager-Client](https://github.com/richkmeli/Richkware-Manager-Client) or console) according to the specific protocol.
+- **Server** (*network.h*): module for the management of a multi-thread server, that allow to receive commands from Internet([Richkware-Manager-Client](https://github.com/richkmeli/Richkware-Manager-Client) or console) according to the specific protocol.
     - **Protocol** (*protocol.h*):
         1. **Remotely command execution** (ID 1)
         2. (work in progress)